follperson/smart_alarm/README.md

 # smart_alarm

-code for smart alarm run on raspberry pi. records sound to determine optimal wakeup. alarm is gradual using lights and calm sounds, ending in google voice generated morning wakeup text.
+code repository for an alarm, run on raspberry pi.

+flask app interface to set / update / snooze alarms.

+You set alarm start time, wake up time interval.
+Sounds and lights slowly rise over interval, ending in google voice generated wake up voice.

+audio raise and alarm basics function.
+Light non-functioning.
+Audio recording functioning, but intelligent alarm time does not and will not be functioning in 1.0.0

-audio functioning, light tbd. version 0.1.0
+current version is 0.1.0

 needs light functionality added fully needs music functionality